Liugaga-vvv/scenarios/numpy/challenge-the-powerful-numpy-einsum-function/step3.md

 ## TODO

-Write a function `hadamard_product(A, B)` that computes the Hadamard product of two matrices using Numpy's einsum function and returns the resulting matrix.
+1. Write a function `hadamard_product(A, B)` that computes the Hadamard product of two matrices using Numpy's einsum function and returns the resulting matrix.
+2. Completing `hadamard_product.py`

 ```python
 import numpy as np